BitBucketsFRC4183/BitBucketsFRC4183.github.io/src/software/README.md

+# Software

 **IMPORTANT: [What do all these fancy software words mean?](./software/terminology.md)**

-Software!!
-Software!!
-Software!!

-# What is Software?
-Software is code
+> The BitBuckets Software division wiki

 # What do we do?
 The Software subdivision of BitBuckets handles all of the code that